JamesLavin/command_line_email/README.md

     -s (--subject) takes a string as the email subject

+    -b (--body) takes a string as a text body.
+To provide more than one paragraph, provide a separate -b/--body for each paragraph in the order you wish the paragraphs to appear.

     -c (--cc) takes the same values as -t/--to and sets the email's "carbon copy" recipients

     -f (--file) takes a string representing the path to a file you wish to attach to the email.
 This flag can be used multiple times, each with a different file.